-Vertical banded gastroplasty is surgery to treat obesity .
+Vertical banded gastroplasty, also called stomach stapling, is surgery that divides the stomach into 2 parts to treat obesity .
 It causes weight loss by decreasing the amount of food you can eat.

 Copyright © Nucleus Medical Media, Inc.